Did you ever think about how much alike successful executive job search and successful small business management are?

 Think of your job search as a business.
 The more you do, the faster you’ll land a job you deserve.

-I’ve been a solopreneur for almost 25 years, and I often write about the similarities between executive job search and running my business.
+I’ve been a solopreneur for more than 20 years, and I often write about the similarities between executive job search and running my business.

 The things I do to promote and grow my business are the same kinds of things job seekers need to do to accelerate their search.

-7 Steps To Land a Great-fit Gig by Being the CEO of Brand You
+9 Steps To a Successful Executive Job Search by Being the CEO of Brand You

 - Know your products and/or services intimately.